Advanced Primary Stroke Center

 What is Stroke?

-Stroke happens when blood flow to the brain stops.
+A stroke occurs when blood flow to the brain stops.
 Within minutes, brain cells begin to die.
-About 80% of strokes are caused by blood clots that cut off the brains’ oxygen supply, called ischemic stroke.
+About 85% of all strokes are caused by blood clots that cut off the brains’ oxygen supply (ischemic stroke).
 Fortunately, advanced treatment for ischemic stroke can save lives and promote better outcomes.
 With early treatment and appropriate care you may be able to reduce the devastating effects of stroke.

 Stroke Warning Signs

-If you notice one or more of these signs, don't wait.
 Stroke is a medical emergency.
-Call 911 or your emergency medical services right away.
+Call 911 or your emergency medical services right away if you notice one or more of these signs:

 - Sudden numbness or weakness of the face, arm or leg, especially on one side of the body